Horace Hutchinson: Death

 Although he lived to be 73 years old, Hutchinson suffered with poor health most of his life, and was for the last eighteen years of life incapacitated by grave illness.
 Before 1920 he left his Sussex home, Shepherds Gate, Coleman's Hatch, across Royal Ashdown Forest Golf Club from Forest Row, and moved to 29 Lennox Gardens, Chelsea, London.
-Eighteen years after he could no longer play golf, he committed suicide there on 27 July 1932.
+Eighteen years after he could no longer play golf, he committed suicide there on 27 July 1932 and was buried on the eastern side of Highgate Cemetery.
 He was survived by his wife.
 According to his 1932 probate, his wealth at death was £26,337 (£ today).